nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 Provider systems **MUST** include the following in the response `Bundle`:

-- when the 'includeImmunisations' parameter is not set:
+- when the `includeImmunisations` parameter is not set:

   - no immunisation information shall be returned

-- when the 'includeImmunisations' parameter is set:
+- when the `includeImmunisations` parameter is set:

   - [`List`](accessrecord_structured_development_list.html), [`Condition`](accessrecord_structured_problems.html) and [`Immunization`](accessrecord_structured_development_immunization.html) resources representing the patient's immunisations will be returned.